-Completion of the Field Trip Authorization Form (https://www.valdosta.edu/academics/academic-affairs/documents/field_trip_authorization.pdf) is required for any off campus activity involving a student group in an academic class (other than those regularly scheduled classes for off-campus courses).
+Completion of the Field Trip Authorization Form is required for any off campus activity involving a student group in an academic class (other than those regularly scheduled classes for off-campus courses).
 The form is also required for University-sponsored field trips not directly related to an academic course.
 Participation by students in Field Trips outside regularly-scheduled class meetings or off-campus events is not normally required.
 Student transportation in University or University-rented vehicles must have approved drivers such as current University employees or hired licensed commercial drivers.
 Students who provide their own transportation assume all liability.
 Students should, prior to the Field Trip, present a completed copy of this form to professors of classes that will be missed and should request permission to be absent and an opportunity to make up work as appropriate.
 The Field Trip Authorization does not excuse the student from other classes except with the approval of the professors of those courses.